otfried/ipe-tools/pdftoipe/readme.txt

 make

 This will create the single executable "pdftoipe".
-Copy it to whereever you like.
+Copy it to wherever you like.
 You may also install the man page "pdftoipe.1".

 If you want to compile pdftoipe on Windows, please refer to "compile_on_windows.pdf", written by Daniel Beckmann.